-We have audited the accompanying balance sheet of Advaxis, Inc. (a development stage company) (the "Company") as of October 31, 2012, and the related statements of operations, changes in stockholders' equity (deficiency) and cash flows for the year then ended and for the cumulative period from March 1, 2002 (inception) to October 31, 2011.
-The financial statements for the period from March 1, 2002 (inception) to October 31, 2011 were audited by other auditors.
-The financial statements for the period from March 1, 2002 (inception) to October 31, 2011 include total revenues and net loss of \$1,863,343 and \$35,487,856, respectively.
+We have audited the accompanying balance sheet of Advaxis, Inc. (a development stage company) (the "Company") as of October 31, 2012, and the related statements of operations, changes in stockholders' equity (deficiency) and cash flows for the year then ended and for the cumulative period from March 1, 2002 (inception) to October 31, 2012.
+The financial statements for the period from March 1, 2002 (inception) through October 31, 2011 were audited by other auditors.
+The financial statements for the period from March 1, 2002 (inception) to October 31, 2011 were audited by other \$35,487,856, respectively.
 Our opinion on the statements of operations, shareholders' equity (deficiency) and cash flows for the period from March 1, 2002 (inception) to October 31, 2012, insofar as it relates to amounts through October 31, 2011 is based solely on the report of the other auditors.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.